department-of-veterans-affairs/vets-website/README.md

 ### Building static content

-VA.gov contains many pages that include content pulled from a Drupal-based CMS.
+VA.gov contains many pages that include content generated from a Drupal-based content model.
 When testing changes to static pages, or to see what your application looks like on VA.gov, you'll need to build these static pages using the following commands: